Carmen Electra Shares Throwback Swimsuit Photos In Celebration Of 48th Birthday

-Carmen Electra decided to commemorate her 48th birthday with a series of throwback bathing suit photos.
+Carmen Electra commemorated her 48th birthday with a series of throwback bathing suit photos.
 Since many traditional birthday celebrations are on-hold this year — and she is among the many who will celebrate their birthdays in quarantine — Electra shared a few snaps of a past birthday celebration with her 1 million Instagram followers.

 In the first photo, Electra did a handstand with her toned legs up against the wall, and her long, wavy hair flowing down.
 She sported a cobalt blue one-piece swimsuit and black-striped Adidas sneakers.
 She also appeared to be holding a party noisemaker in her mouth.
 As of Wednesday morning, the photo has received over 25,000 likes and 669 comments.